 175 years of industry innovation

-Cacao Barry becomes the first chocolate brand to offer personalized assistance and support for food professionals.
+Cacao Barry® - our French gourmet chocolate brand - becomes the first chocolate brand to offer personalized assistance and support for food professionals.
 The world-famous Academy Cacao Barry, led by trained technical advisors, provided culinary professionals with information on the latest trends, recipes and techniques.
-Today, the tradition continues at the Barry Callebaut Group’s 21 Chocolate Academies throughout the world, and through an e-learning platform for chocolate professionals launched in November 2018.
+Today, the tradition continues at the over 20 CHOCOLATE ACADEMY™ centres of the Barry Callebaut Group throughout the world, and through an e-learning platform for chocolate professionals (CHOCOLATE ACADEMY™ online) launched in November 2018.

 Barry Callebaut gets EU approval for the health claim on ACTICOA® products.
-Based on over 20 human clinical studies, Barry Callebaut obtained EU approval for the use of the health claim on its ACTICOA® cocoa powders and dark chocolates that “cocoa flavanols support a healthy blood flow”—the first such health claim in the cocoa and chocolate industry.
-The ACTICOA® process preserves up to 80% of the naturally present cocoa flavanols, which are destroyed in conventional chocolate-making processes.
+Based on over 20 human clinical studies, we received the right of using the health claim on our ACTICOA® cocoa powders and dark chocolates that “cocoa flavanols help maintain the elasticity of blood vessels, which contributes to normal blood flow”.
+This was the first such health claim in the cocoa and chocolate industry.
+Barry Callebaut's ACTICOA® process preserves up to 80% of the cocoa flavanols which would otherwise be destroyed for the most part during the conventional chocolate-making process.

-Barry Callebaut launches the six-year project COMETA.
-To strengthen its leadership position, Barry Callebaut expanded the cooperation with the Jacobs University in Bremen and launched the six-year project COMETA.
-The project is aimed at precisely analyzing and classifying the 100,000 chemical components of the cocoa bean.
+Barry Callebaut launches the perennial project COMETA.
+To strengthen our leadership position, we expanded the cooperation with the Jacobs University in Bremen to work on the COMETA project.
+The project is aimed at precisely analyzing and classifying the 20,000 molecules of the cocoa bean, one of the most complex foodstuff on earth.
 The knowledge gained will be used to develop new quality tests for cocoa.